Bipsync/FMMigration/README.md

 FMMigration
 ===========

-FMMigration is a schema migration for FMDB library written in Objective-C
+FMMigration is a schema migration for SQLite FMDB library written in Objective-C

 ## Installation